ihsan755/Cuisine/README.md

 # Cuisine Recipe Website

 A comprehensive cooking recipe sharing website where users can upload step-by-step recipes with images and videos.
-Features user authentication, ratings, comments, search, and more.

 ## Features